TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 FlexForms allows you to handle translations of content in two ways.
-But before you can enable those features you have to install the extension “static\_info\_tables” which contains country names and ISO- language codes which are the ones by which FlexForms stores localized
+But before you can enable those features you have to install the extension "static\_info\_tables" which contains country names and ISO- language codes which are the ones by which FlexForms stores localized
 content: